-When I watched Bandersnatch’,, I couldn’t keep my controller down and HAD to finish all endings that cost me a total of more than 300 minutes, the most I have spent on any movie in a single viewing, ever.
-However, while the air around ‘Black Mirror’s current contender’s nomination will be cleared when the nominations are announced, we may have HBO reigning in quite a battle to regain its lost glory in the category, along with Netflix and possibly Prime throwing in a few contenders.R ead on to find what movies I think are the strongest contenders for Outstanding TV Movie at Emmys 2019.
-These contenders have the best odds of getting nominated this year.
+When I watched Bandersnatch’, I couldn’t keep my controller down and HAD to finish all endings that cost me a total of more than 300 minutes, the most I have spent on any movie in a single viewing, ever.
+However, since now the air around ‘Bandersnatch’s technical difficulty in securing a nomination is cleared, we also do have HBO reigning in quite a battle to regain its lost glory in the category.
+Read on to find what movies I think are the strongest contenders for Outstanding TV Movie at Emmys 2019.